Football Kenya Federation (FKF) has announced that hence forth no national team coach will be employed on “closed contracts”.

 Fifa also slapped FKF with a Sh4 million bill to cater for the arbitration process and Disciplinary Committee proceedings.

 FKF also owe ex-Harambee Stars coach Bobby Williamson Sh55 million as awarded by the labour court.

-The federation continues to blame former FKF boss Nyamweya for their woes.
-But the long serving football administrator has absolved himself of blame.
+The federation continues to blame former FKF president Sam Nyamweya for their woes.
+But the long serving football administrator has sharply disputed these allegations.

-Nation Sport has since established that Nyamweya wrote a letter requesting Amrouche be reinstated as Stars coach after completing a year-long touchline ban by the Confederation of African Football (Caf).
+Nation Sport has since established that former FKF president Sam Nyamweya did indeed write a letter requesting Amrouche be reinstated as Stars coach after completing a year long touchline ban by the Confederation of African Football (Caf).

 A letter dated February 5, 2016 written by Nyamweya and addressed to then Sports Principle Secretary Richard Ekai reads in part:

 “We would like to inform you that the official national coach of the Harambee Stars is Mr Adel Amrouche who, until last year, had been suspended by CAF.
 Following Amrouche’s suspension in August 2914, FKF had no choice but to employ Robert Williamson to take care of the team because we could not leave the national team without a coach.

 “Caf has lifted Mr Amrocuhe’s suspension and being in contract with the federation, he should be reinstated to his position.
 We have already discussed with Mr Williamson and agreed that so long as he is paid his salary arrears and compensated, he has no objection to leave.”

 This will be the third extension given by Fifa.